Photodisc Collection / Getty Images stock

 Going to the gym in January is like going to the mall on Black Friday, to the bar on New Year’s Eve: It’s amateur hour.
 And, as they say, sometimes what you don’t know can hurt you.
 Or at least, really, really embarrass you.

+Last year, there were more than 1,500 reports of exercisers landing in the emergency room after run-ins with workout equipment, according to data collected by the federal Consumer Products Safety Commission.
 The agency estimates that when extrapolated to the rest of us, more than 50,000 people are treated in the ER each year after falling off exercise balls, getting snapped in the face by resistance bands, dropping heavy weights on their toes, tripping over jump ropes or flying off treadmills.
 Especially flying off treadmills.

 In a fit of New Year's resolution frenzy, Taryn Wright marched herself to the gym and onto a treadmill on a January afternoon two years ago.
 “I had never — literally, never — worked out before, ever, in my life,” says Wright, who’s 31 and lives in Chicago.
 But, she reasoned, “How hard could it be?
 All these muscle heads are doing this high on steroids.
 I can do this!”